Maschine2501/NR1-UI/README.md

 * More Buttons via GPIO
 * remove one Rotary

+* ?
+Use "CAVA" to display a bargraph spectrum ?

 ## Allready Done:
 * Standby-Screen (when Playback is stoped, Time, Date and IP is Displayed)
 * Automatic stop when playback is paused (value could be defined / declared)